-Govan Brown has implemented a pre-use inspection protocol for vehicles, machines, tools, and equipment.
+Govan Brown has instituted a rigorous pre-use inspection protocol for vehicles, machines, tools, and equipment to ensure operational safety and efficiency.

-Prior to use, workers are required to conduct pre-use inspections to check for defects, hazards, and proper functioning.
+Prior to utilization, workers are mandated to perform pre-use inspections to identify defects, hazards, and ensure proper functioning.

-Pre-use inspection records will be documented, including identified issues and any corrective actions taken.

-Compliance with provincial acts and regulations (O. Reg 213/ 91/Alberta OHS/WorkSafe BC) and manufacturers' guidelines for equipment maintenance and inspections is mandatory.
+All pre-use inspection records, detailing identified issues and corrective measures, are carefully documented to maintain compliance with provincial acts and regulations (O. Reg 213/91/Alberta OHS/WorkSafe BC) as well as manufacturers' maintenance guidelines and to ensure operational safety and efficiency.